r3trofitted/r3trofitted.github.io/_posts/2023-06-19-what-i-ve-been-reading-lately-june-2023.md

 ## Dice Men: the origin story of Games Workshop

-My childhood owes a lot to Steve Jackson and Ian Livingstone, be it through their Fighting Fantasy book or Talisman, for years my favorite board game<sup>[2](#fn2)</sup>.
+My childhood owes a lot to Steve Jackson and Ian Livingstone, be it through their Fighting Fantasy book or [Talisman](http://www.harris-authors.com/talisman_history.html), for years my favorite board game[^2].
 And I always say that the success stories (and drama!) of the first RPG companies of the late seventies are scaled-down versions of those in the tech industry.
 So, of course I had read this account of the founding of Games Workshop.

 My only issue with this book is its format: it's too tall for my shelves.
 However, its size allows the inclusion of numerous documents in high quality: flyers, fanzine covers, gorgeous illustrations, and _a lot_ of pictures.
 There is